 If several readings on separate occasions show your blood pressure to be 140/90mmHg or higher you are considered to have hypertension.

-A blood pressure reading below 130/80mmHg is considered to be normal.
+A blood pressure reading at or below 130/80mmHg is considered to be normal.

 So who is most at risk?
 The older you get, the more your chances increase of having high blood pressure.
 Often, there is no definite cause of high blood pressure (where there is no treatable cause, it is known as “essential hypertension”) but your risk is increased if you: